pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Notes:
 - The dial selection must be done before the power is applied.
-- The protocols and subprotocols accessible by the dial can be personalized by modifying the source code.
+- The protocols, subprotocols and all other settings can be personalized by modifying the _Config.h file.

 ####Using serial input with er9x/ersky9x
 Serial is allowing access to all existing protocols & sub_protocols listed below.